-- Implement the Session protocol described in Chapters 5 and 6. - Implement the Entity protocol (if the container supports entities) described in Chapters 8 and 9. - Implement the support for transactions described in Chapter 11. - Implement the support for security described in Chapter 14. - Handle exceptions as described in Chapter 12. - Make the enterprise Bean's environment properties available to the Bean instances at runtime through the javax.ejb.EJBContext interface. - Should implement the EJB to CORBA mapping (if the container uses IIOP as the distributed object protocol) defined in [6].
+- Implement the Session protocol described in Chapters 5 and 6. - If the container supports Entities, it must implement the Entity protocol described in Chapters 8 and 9. - Implement the support for transactions described in Chapter 11. - Implement the support for security described in Chapter 14. - Handle exceptions as described in Chapter 12. - Make the enterprise bean's environment properties available to the bean instances at runtime through the javax.ejb.EJBContext interface. - If the container uses IIOP as the distributed object protocol, it should implement the EJB to CORBA mapping defined in [6].